+I. Evaluation.

-H. Evaluation.
-Student promise as a psychologist is evaluated continuously by the area faculty.
-This evaluation is based on student progress, which is gauged in relation to the quality of the student's academic work, assigned instructional and research contributions and accomplishments, the student's professional and ethical conduct, and completion of degree requirements.
-At the end of each year, all students will receive formal written feedback concerning progress from the faculty in their area of specialization.
+Student progress is evaluated continuously by the area faculty.
+This evaluation is based on the quality of the student's academic work, assigned instructional and research contributions and accomplishments, the student's professional and ethical conduct, and completion of degree requirements.
+At the end of each year, all students will receive formal written feedback concerning progress from the director of their area of specialization.
 Students who are not making satisfactory progress will be informed about what needs to be done to remediate their deficiencies and continue in the program.

-In addition, certain minimum standards of scholarship are required.
 Students with two unsatisfactory grades (a grade of C+ or lower, or an "I" that remains on the record for more than one term) will have their records referred to the Graduate Studies Committee which will determine if those students should be allowed to continue in the program.
 Should the committee rule that a student be dropped from the program, the decision may be appealed to the Policy and Planning Committee of the Department.
 Under no circumstances will students be permitted to continue with three unsatisfactory grades.
-(Note: Any grade of C+ or lower in a required course must be replaced by presenting satisfactory evidence that B-level competency has been acquired).
+(Note: Any grade of C+ or lower in a required course must be replaced by presenting satisfactory evidence that B level competency has been acquired).

 Violations of ethical conduct by graduate students will be evaluated by the Graduate Studies Committee.
-If, in the judgment of the committee, unethical behavior is of a sufficiently serious nature as to compromise a graduate student's promise as a psychologist, that student will be dropped from the program.
+If, in the judgment of the committee, unethical behavior of a sufficiently serious nature as to compromise a graduate student's promise as a psychologist, that student will be dropped from the program.
 Examples of such serious violations are felony convictions or gross violations of the APA ethical code or Federal guidelines.
-The appeal process is the same as in the case of failure to meet minimum standards of scholarship.
+The appeals process is the same as in the case of failure to meet minimum standards of scholarship.

+J. Continuous Enrollment.

-I. Continuous Enrollment.
-The Department requires continuous enrollment (registration for two of every three semesters).
+The Department requires registration for two of every three contiguous semesters.
 Failure to maintain this continuity will result in the student's dismissal from the program.
 A dismissed student may apply for readmission when ready to resume status as a full-time student.

-A student may request a leave of absence for a period lasting no longer than one year.
-Such a request, which must be approved by the Area Coordinator and the Graduate Coordinator, is usually granted if the student is in good standing and has good and sufficient reasons for the leave of absence.
+A student may request a leave of absence for no longer than one year.
+Such a request, which must be approved by the Area Coordinator and the Graduate Coordinator, is usually granted if the student is in good standing and has sufficient reasons for the leave of absence.
 At the end of the leave, the student must apply for readmission to the University of Florida, but reentry into the program is automatic.
 Reentry is not automatic for a student taking a leave of absence for longer than one year.

-J. Exceptional Cases.
+K. Exceptional Cases.

 In exceptional cases, the Graduate Studies Committee may serve as the "area" in the admission of a graduate student and the administration of a student's program.
 The following conditions would have to be met: (1) the scholarly interests of the student would not fall within one the existing areas of the department, (2) the student's interests would be compatible with the supervisory capacities of at least one department faculty member with graduate faculty status, and (3) the Graduate Studies Committee would approve a preliminary program of study, developed by the prospective student, in conjunction with a member of the department graduate faculty.
-In such cases, the Graduate Studies Committee is appointed.
+In such cases, the Graduate Studies Committee serves as the student's advisory group until the student's Supervisory Committee is appointed.